mirenradia/Research-Computing/01_Linux_Basics.md

 # Linux Terminal

 In this section we are going to learn the basics of using the Linux/Unix Shell.
-We need to learn how to use this <b>C</b>ommand <b>L</b>ine <b>I</b>nterface (CLI) as it is the fastest and simplest way to manage our enviroment and processes needed for our analysis piplines.
+We need to learn how to use this <b>C</b>ommand <b>L</b>ine <b>I</b>nterface (CLI) as it is the fastest and simplest way to manage our environment and processes needed for our analysis piplines.
 Many **G**raphical **U**ser **I**nterfaces (GUI) will claim to handle these tasks for you but they are generally slower to use than the CLI and the CLI allows far greater automation of complex tasks via scripts.
 Finally you will need to master this if you plan to use any supercomputers as they all run Linux and the CLI is often the only way to access the system.
 This guide is fairly brief but will give you enough to get up and running.

 ## What is the Linux Terminal?